 "With a two-dose campaign targeting individuals over the age of one year and covering a large proportion of the population, it is expected that the incidence of the disease will be significantly reduced compared to the period prior to vaccination for at least three years.
 However, the real impact of these preventive vaccinations is still very poorly documented," says Anaïs Broban.

-Epicentre has therefore just launched an operational study to evaluate the impact of a preventive oral vaccination campaign in cholera hotspots, thanks to a funding from the Wellcome Trust, and in an integrated manner with MSF's activities and with the support of the DRC Ministry of Health and the National Program for the Elimination of Cholera and the Control of Other Diarrheal Diseases (PNECHOL-MD).
+Epicentre has therefore just launched an operational study to evaluate the impact of a preventive oral vaccination campaign in cholera hotspots, thanks to a funding from the Wellcome Trust, UK AID and the Foreign and Commonwealth Development Office, and in an integrated manner with MSF's activities and with the support of the DRC Ministry of Health and the National Program for the Elimination of Cholera and the Control of Other Diarrheal Diseases (PNECHOL-MD).
 "The objective of our project is to follow the incidence of cholera after vaccination for at least two years, and to better understand the impact of the vaccine on the level and characteristics of disease transmission," adds the epidemiologist.

 An ambitious project for a disease that affects the most vulnerable